The camp we started at looking up the canyon we hiked the previous day

-We were among the first to arrive there so got to enjoy multiple pools almost to ourselves. *Make sure you shower off before entering as you will get whistled at, and you will have no idea why haha They had several pools of varying temperatures, with a couple getting VERY hot.
+We were among the first to arrive there so got to enjoy multiple pools almost to ourselves. *Make sure you shower off before entering as you will get whistled at, and you will have no idea why haha.
+They had several pools of varying temperatures, with a couple getting VERY hot.
 You could actually swim lazily around in them, or find seats built into the stone around the sides.
-At the far end they had cold showers in the forms of waterfalls coming down the rocks, and warm showers you could sit beneath which were heavenly.
+At the far end they had cold showers in the forms of waterfalls coming down the rocks, and warm showers you could sit beneath which were wonderful.
 And just past the pools you could glimpse the raging river so while the pools are not natural, the hot springs and river gave it a natural feel.
-We had around 2.5-3 hours to spend there and we lasted about 1.5 hours in the water before getting too pruney.
+We had around 2.5-3 hours to spend there and we lasted about 2 hours in the water before getting too pruney.

 BRING YOUR BUGSPRAY WITH YOU.
 While I could typically make the dash between pools and showers without feeling swarmed, the second we actually started drying off, the mosquito cloud was intense.
 I probably got 8 bites in the 1 minute it took me to dry off and spray myself down.
 After getting out they have a bar where you can purchase beers/drinks/ snacks until the van ride back.